A Deeper Dive into Hand Selection - Jonathan Little (Poker Coaching)

-Tight refers to your hand selection.
+Tight refers to your hand selection strategy.
 A tight player, plays a smaller range of starting hand, usually in position.

-Loose refers to your hand selection.
+Loose refers to your hand selection strategy.
 A loose player, plays a large range of starting hands, in or out of position.